dheemanthrk/ticktacktoe/README.md

 # tictactoe
-> This is a bare-bones tic tac toe game made using javascript
+> This is a tic tac toe game made using javascript.